Wynndow/till_tech_test/README.md

 I want the menu to be read in from a separate file.

 As a coffee shop guy,
-So that I can differentiate between customers,
-I want to be able to generate a new order.

-As a coffee shop guy,
 So I can build a customers order,
 I want to be able to add items to it from the menu.